jupyter/jupyter/docs/source/projects/subprojects.rst

 Jupyter Projects
 ================

 Project Jupyter is developed as a set of subprojects.
-The following is a topical list of the officially supported and maintained subprojects with links to the documentation or GitHub repo of each.
+This section describes the subprojects with links to their documentation or GitHub repositories.

 Jupyter User Interfaces
 -----------------------
 The Jupyter user interfaces offer a foundation of interactive computing environments where scientific computing, data science, and analytics can be performed using a wide range of programming languages.

 .. glossary::